HackYourFuture/Assignments/test-runner/README.md

 An npm `postinstall` script is automatically executed as part of the `npm install` process.
 This script invokes the `sysinfo` script, which compiles system information about the student's computer as well as VSCode configuration information and writes it to a `sysinfo.json` file (git-tracked) in the project's root folder.
 This file can be useful if students need help with fixing configuration issues.

-## npm `compile` script
+## npm `setup` script

 This script (re-)generates the `test-report` folders, initialized with `.todo.txt` files and erases any existing `<email>.log` and `sysinfo.json` file.

 Furthermore, a file `.hashes.json` is created in the `test-runner` folder that contains a JSON object with hashes computed over of the `.js` file(s) of the exercises, one hash per exercise.
 This information is used to detect whether the starter code of the exercise has been modified since initial installation.

-After running the `compile` script the resulting structure for a module looks similar to this:
+After running the `setup` script the resulting structure for a module looks similar to this:

 ```text
 1-JavaScript/